 Say your company offers 3% matching.
 If your yearly salary is $150,000 and you invest 3% of your yearly salary (~$5,000) into your 401k, your company would match you that amount — doubling your investment.

-Check out the graph below that illustrates this.
+Check out the table below that illustrates this.

 For more on 401k’s, be sure to check out my article on how the account is the best way to grow your money.

 But 401k’s are only one part of the equation when you want to start saving for retirement.
 The other account you should get is a Roth IRA.
 And ideally, you have both.

 Roth IRA: The best long-term investment